2022 Festival Schedule

 In 1683, thirteen Dutch-speaking Mennonite and Quaker families came to what is now known as Germantown.
 William Rittenhouse, who built America’s first mill for the manufacture of linen based paper, served as this group’s first minister.
 This is the site of the first Mennonite burial ground (1704), the first Mennonite Meetinghouse (1708), and the first Mennonite baptisms in America (1708).
 Mennonite theology and conscience contributed to America’s first written petition against slavery, penned in 1688 and sent to the Quaker monthly, quarterly and yearly meetings.
 Germantown Mennonite Historic Trust cares for the historic 1770 Germantown Mennonite Meetinghouse.
 They preserve the Meetinghouse & cemetery, maintain the nearby buildings and grounds, implement tours, and work with the Germantown community, and other partners.
 The site will be open 12 pm – 4 pm.

-Wyck Historic House, Garden, and Farm, the site of a field hospital during the 1777 Battle of Germantown, will be open for tours from 12 pm – 3 pm and will feature a display focused on 18th century medicine during this year's Revolutionary Germantown Festival.
+Wyck Historic House, Garden, and Farm, the site of a field hospital during the 1777 Battle of Germantown, will be open for tours from 12 pm – 4 pm and will feature a display focused on 18th and 19th century medicine during this year's Revolutionary Germantown Festival.
 Wyck is a National Historic Landmark house, garden, and farm in the Germantown neighborhood of Philadelphia that served as the ancestral home to one Philadelphia family for nine generations (1690-1973).
 Here, traditional Quaker culture blended with a passion for innovation.
 The people who lived and worked at Wyck expressed these values through their commitment to education, horticulture, natural history, and preservation.
-In 2021, this family home still stands alongside the oldest rose garden in the United States, historic outbuildings, a working home farm, and a uniquely authentic collection of family objects.
+In 2022, this family home still stands alongside the oldest rose garden in the United States, historic outbuildings, a working home farm, and a uniquely authentic collection of family objects.
 Come learn about medical history, take a tour, and stay for a picnic!

 Open for tours as part of the Revolutionary Germantown Festival, The Lest We Forget Museum of Slavery provides a unique historical perspective into the reality of slavery for Africans brought to America.
 It is the only museum of its kind in Philadelphia that exhibits authentic slavery artifacts.
 The museum tears the scab of mystery and shame off the subject of slavery and shines light on the enduring spirit of our African American ancestors and the contributions they have made in the building of America.